LingmoOS/.github/profile/README.md

 ### New UI and Desktop Environment
 Lingmo OS features a new design different from traditional KDE, making operations simpler.
 We have optimized and restructured CutefishDE to enhance user interaction and visual appeal.

-### Built-in Spark App Store
-To improve the Linux user experience, Lingmo OS includes the Spark App Store, allowing users to download necessary software without using the command line.

 ![Metrics](https://lingmoos.github.io/lingmo-metrics/metrics.svg)

 ## LingmoOS Development Team Members